Senior Vice-President & Alternate Governor

 Through the course of Devellano’s tenure with the Red Wings, Detroit has participated in ten conference finals (1987, ‘88, ‘95, ‘96, ‘97, ‘98, ’02, ’07, ’08, ‘09) and six Stanley Cup Finals (1995, ‘97, ’98, ’02, ’08, ‘09), collected six Presidents’ Trophies (1995, ‘96, ‘02, ‘04, ’06, ‘08), eight regular-season Western Conference championships (1994, ‘95, ‘96, ‘02, ‘04, ‘06, ‘07, ‘08) and 16 division championships (1988, ‘89, ‘92, ‘94, ‘95, ‘96, ‘99, ‘01, ‘02, ‘03, ’04, ‘06, ’07, ’08, ’09, ‘11).

 Devellano is the proud owner of 16 championship rings.
 His impressive collection includes: seven Stanley Cup rings (N.Y.
-Islanders 1980, 1981, 1982 and Detroit 1997, 1998, 2002 and 2008), four Calder Cup championship rings in the American Hockey League between Adirondack (1986, 1989 and 1992) and Grand Rapids (2013), two Adams Cup championship rings in the Central Hockey League (Fort Worth 1978 and Indianapolis 1982), and one Riley Cup championship ring in the East Coast Hockey League (Toledo 1994).
-Devellano also added a pair of Major League Baseball American League championship rings with the Detroit Tigers in 2006 and 2012.
+Islanders 1980, 1981, 1982 and Detroit 1997, 1998, 2002 and 2008), four Calder Cup championship rings in the American Hockey League with Adirondack (1986, 1989 and 1992) and Grand Rapids (2013), two Adams Cup championship rings in the Central Hockey League (Fort Worth 1978 and Indianapolis 1982), and one Riley Cup championship ring in the East Coast Hockey League (Toledo 1994).
+Devellano also added a pair of Major League Baseball American League championship rings in 2006 and 2012 while serving as senior vice-president of the Detroit Tigers.

 His litany of accomplishments while in Detroit earned him induction into the Michigan Sports Hall of Fame in 2006.

 Devellano is currently a member of the International Society of Hockey Research and is part owner of the Indianapolis Indians (AAA) baseball team.
-He recently authored a book, “The Road To Hockeytown”, that chronicles his more than 40 incredible years in the game of hockey.
+He authored a book in 2008, “The Road To Hockeytown”, that chronicles his more than 40 incredible years in the game of hockey.

 On a personal level, in 2003 Devellano set up two private foundations supporting mostly children’s charities in the United States and Canada.